aws-samples/amazon-comprehend-medical-fhir-integration/lab1.md

 We have now created a serverless FHIR interface.

 You can navigate through the API gateway, Lambda and DynamoDB web consoles to review the various resources.
 API Gateway will provide you the API definitions for the various resources(like Patient, Observation and Condition) as well as the backend integration with lambda.
 It also has the authorization defined with Amazon Cognito.
 The API definitions can also be exported from API gateway if you need to share it with developers.
 DynamoDB has the tables which store the JSON payloads and it will show you the index definitions that are used for searching the resources.

+If you scoll through the earlier outputs of the script, you will notice that we made a curl request for CapabilityStatement and then we also sent a request to get the Patient resources.
+In the next part of the lab, we will send some of these requests from command line using ID Token's acquired from Cognito.
+At this time, the FHIR repository does not have any data and would have returned an empty Bundle.

 Here is a screenshot of the API definitions from API Gateway.
 ![FHIR Server](images/part-1-image-6.png)